Adolis García Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals have the 20th-ranked team ERA among all MLB pitching staffs (4.82).
+- The Royals have a 5.22 team ERA that ranks 24th across all league pitching staffs.

-- Royals pitchers combine to give up 23 total home runs at a rate of 1.4 per game (to rank 25th in the league).
+- The Royals rank 24th in baseball in home runs given up (25 total, 1.4 per game).

-- Keller (2-1) takes the mound for the Royals in his fourth start of the season.
-He's put together a 2.12 ERA in 17 2/3 innings pitched, with 16 strikeouts.
+- The Royals are sending Singer (1-1) out for his fourth start of the season.
+He is 1-1 with a 7.88 ERA and 15 strikeouts through 16 2/3 innings pitched.

-- The righty last appeared on Thursday against the Texas Rangers, when he tossed 6 2/3 innings, allowing one earned run while giving up three hits.
+- His most recent time out was on Saturday against the Atlanta Braves, when the right-hander threw five innings, surrendering eight earned runs while giving up 10 hits.

+- In three games this season, the 26-year-old has an ERA of 7.88, with 8.4 strikeouts per nine innings.
+Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.